The Meeting Place Cannot Be Changed: Fourth part

 Sharapov decides to double-check the facts obtained on the day of Larisa Gruzdeva's murder.
 Rechecking the testimony, he discovers that the gun, which is the main evidence against Gruzdev, was probably planted in his rented apartment.
 At the same time, other details are revealed that point to Gruzdev's innocence.
 Zheglov, while generally accepting Sharapov's arguments, nevertheless insists on the need to continue to detain Gruzdev since his release may alert the real murderer.
-Meanwhile, the officers develops a plan to capture Fox in the Astoria restaurant.
+Meanwhile, the officers develop a plan to capture Fox in the Astoria restaurant.
 The entire task force, posing as vacationers, spends time in the restaurant when Sharapov recognizes Fox.
 Fox senses an ambush and tries to escape, but he fails to evade the pursuit.
 During the police lineup, Zheltovskaya, Gruzdev's new wife, reports that she had seen Fox before: he had appeared in their house disguised as a plumber on the day of Larisa's death.
 Gruzdev is released, but Zheglov, convinced that "there is no punishment without guilt," refuses to apologize to him.

-Having taken the fingerprints of the driver Yesin, Fox's accomplice, who was killed during the arrest, reveals that it he killed Vasya Vekshin, who was trying to get in touch with the Black Cat gang.
+Having taken the fingerprints of the driver Yesin, Fox's accomplice, who was killed during the arrest, reveals that he killed Vasya Vekshin, who was trying to get in touch with the Black Cat gang.
 Fox's connection with the gang has been proven, but he himself, adhering to the concept of "thief in law", refuses to cooperate with the investigation.

 Sharapov and Zheglov develop an operation to introduce Sharapov into the Black Cat gang disguised as a petty criminal who allegedly met Fox in a pre-trial detention center.